apache/trafficcontrol/docs/source/api/v3/statuses_id.rst

 Response Structure
 ------------------
 :description: A short description of the status
-:id:          The integral, unique identifier of this status
+:id:           The integral, unique identifier of the desired :abbr:`Status`-to-:term:`Cache Group` association
-:lastUpdated: The date and time at which this status was last modified, in :ref:`non-rfc-datetime`
+:lastUpdated:  The time and date this server entry was last updated in :ref:`non-rfc-datetime`
 :name:        The name of the status

 .. code-block:: http